Keyboard shortcuts

 Current project status

-That means this book should be read as:
+This book should be read as:

 • an introduction to the project